OPERATOR REQUIREMENTS

 LOCAL ORDINANCES AND RESOLUTIONS FOR PAVED ROAD USE

-With the passing of New Mexico Senate Bill 270 during the 2016 state legislative session, local authorities and the State Transportation Commission have the authority to pass resolutions or ordinances to designate certain paved roads as open to specific ATV or ROV travel within their respective communities.
-It is illegal to operate an ATV or ROV on a paved road unless a local authority or the state transportation commission has passed an ordinance or resolution allowing such use on specific roads in specific communities.
-The Department is maintaining a list of links to local ordinances as we become aware of them for your convenience (see below).
+The Department is maintaining a list of links to local ordinances/resolutions as we become aware of them for your convenience (see below).
 If you intend to operate an ATV or ROV on a paved road, it is your responsibility to inquire with the local authority where you wish to ride to see if such use is allowed in that specific area prior to operating on paved roads.

-- Only ATVs and ROVs (side-by-sides, SxS) can be operated on specific paved roads within communities only as authorized by passage of a local ordinance or State Transportation Commission resolution allowing such use.
-Off-highway motorcycles (OHMs, dirt bikes, etc.) and snowmobiles are prohibited from paved road use at all times.
+Only ATVs and ROVs (side-by-sides, SxS) can be operated on specific paved roads within communities only as authorized by passage of a local ordinance or State Transportation Commission resolution allowing such use.
+Off-highway motorcycles (OHMs, dirt bikes, etc.) and Snowmobiles are prohibited from paved road use at all times.

 OHV USE ON PAVED ROADS MAP